 In Search of Amnesia

+On the 2nd January 2017 I flew to Krakow - this was the start of a long term documentary project and begins, almost predictably, in Auschwitz, but then follows a route that shifts and changes, following leads and hunches, ideas and directions, rivers and transportation lines, ‘dead ends’ and surprising synagogues.
 Though the Holocaust looms large, casting its shadow backwards and forwards, this is not specifically about the Shoah.
-Within Poland and Ukraine, there is a rich historical narrative of a vibrant Jewish culture that developed within Galicia, Volhynia, Podolia and the Kiev Region.
+Within Poland and Ukraine, there is a rich historical narrative of a vibrant, interconnected Jewish culture that developed within Galicia, Volhynia, Podolia and the Kiev Region.
 These were formerly part of the Habsburg Empire of Austria, a region nestled between Poland and The Russian Empire, and the Pale of Settlement, a region that stretched from the Baltic Sea to the Black Sea.
 These regions had for centuries been a haven for Judaism and the centre for European Jewish settlement.
-Poland’s & Ukraine’s cities, towns and villages once held sizeable Jewish populations active in trade, commerce and politics; the shtetls were a product of Jewish trade promoted and taxed by Polish nobility.
+Poland’s & Ukraine’s cities, towns and villages once held sizeable Jewish populations active in trade, commerce and politics: the shtetls were a product of Jewish trade promoted and taxed by Polish nobility.
 Within this narrative is the birth of Hassidism, a spiritual reform of the orthodox tradition, and the rise of Haskalah, the Jewish Enlightenment, an intellectual reform of Jewish tradition.
 This was destroyed during the Second World War by the German policies and aktions designed to deal with the ‘Jewish problem’ and clear the way for the German Volk.
-Today it is difficult to find traces of these once vibrant communities in the small towns and villages where Jews comprised a large percentage of the population.
-This project, therefore, seeks to find traces of this narrative through a variety of methods: by seeking remnants of these once vibrant communities in the form of still extant synagogues and beit midrash, often derelict or repurposed; by looking for the physical objects, the relics, stored in museums or sold as tourist trinkets, and by meeting the various custodians of memory: the historians, conservationists, archivists, forensic archeologists, tour guides, artists and academics.
+Today it is difficult to find traces of these once vibrant communities in the small towns and villages where Jews once comprised a significant proportion of the population.

 Disinfection Units, Birkenau, Poland